Australia's reopening plans in doubt after Omicron cases | Health

 Australia's reopening plans in doubt after Omicron cases

 Australia will review its plans to reopen borders to skilled migrants and students from Dec.
-1, Prime Minister Scott Morrison said on Monday, after the country reported its first cases of the Omicron coronavirus variant over the weekend.
-Two people who arrived in Australia from southern Africa tested positive on Sunday for the newly identified Omicron variant as officials ordered 14-day quarantines for citizens returning from nine African countries and banned entry from those nations for non-citizens.
+1, Prime Minister Scott Morrison said on Monday, after the country reported its first cases of the Omicron coronavirus variant.
+Two people who arrived in Sydney from southern Africa tested positive on Sunday for the newly identified variant as officials ordered 14-day quarantine for citizens returning from nine African countries.

-Morrison urged people to remain calm, saying data has not yet fully proven the severity, transmissibility and vaccine resistance of the Omicron strain.
-"So we just take this one step at a time, get the best information, make calm, sensible decisions," Morrison told Nine News on Monday, adding "it is a bit too early" to reinstate the two-week mandatory hotel quarantine rule for foreign travellers.
+Morrison said "it is a bit too early" to reinstate two-week mandatory hotel quarantine for foreign travellers, urging people to remain calm as data had not yet fully determined the severity, transmissibility and vaccine resistance of the Omicron strain https://www.reuters.com/world/new-coronavirus-variant-omicron-keeps-spreading-australia-detects-cases-2021-11-28.
+"So we just take this one step at a time, get the best information, make calm, sensible decisions," Morrison told Nine News.

-Strict border controls and snap lockdowns have helped Australia to keep its coronavirus numbers far lower than many comparable countries.
-It has so far recorded about 208,000 cases and 1,994 deaths since the pandemic began.
+Australia has so far recorded about 209,000 coronavirus cases and 1,997 deaths since the pandemic began.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)